Andrew Waddington: Betwixt and Between – The Poetry of Landscape

 – Upper Space, YSP CentreAbout Andrew Waddington: Betwixt and Between – The Poetry of Landscape

-Using a delicate colour palette, the exhibition will feature a variety of mediums, including paintings, prints, and original drawings, depicting both the Cornish, and for the first time, Yorkshire landscapes.
+Using a delicate colour palette, the exhibition features a variety of mediums, including paintings, prints, and original drawings, depicting both the Cornish, and for the first time, Yorkshire landscapes.

 When looking at his paintings the viewer does not know at what period in time the various elements are present; animals and objects float and fade in and out, and perspective is not necessarily followed.